-One such place is the Refugio-Goliad Prairie, which spans 500,000 acres along the Gulf Coast between Houston and Corpus Christi in a triangle bounded by the towns of Victoria, Goliad and Refugio.
-It is one of the largest and highest-quality expanses of coastal tallgrass prairie remaining in Texas, which The Nature Conservancy (TNC) is working to protect and restore.
+Refugio-Goliad Prairie spans 500,000 acres along the Gulf Coast between Houston and Corpus Christi in a triangle bounded by the towns of Victoria, Goliad and Refugio.
+This expanse represents one of the largest and highest-quality remnants of coastal tallgrass prairie remaining in Texas, which The Nature Conservancy (TNC) is working to protect and restore.
 Two major rivers—the San Antonio and the Guadalupe—flow through the prairie.
 Along with their tributaries, these rivers support floodplain forests, which are home to a diversity of ecologically important plant and animal life.